dslearning/GettingDataCourseProject/README.md

 ### How to get tided data

-1. Run GetData.R script.
+1. Run GetData.R script (typing source("GetData.R") in R-console).
 This script will download archieve https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip , extract it into current directory.
 Therefor now we have folder "UCI HAR Dataset" in current directory created.
 2. Run run_analysis.R script.
 This script will load load two datasets (train and test) into memory, merge them, select necessaty columns and form tided data.

 If you have already downloaded archieve from WEB-site you can skip step 1 and just run run_analysis.R script.